 Here’s why the “cheaper” option may not be the best value for you and your dog in the long run.

 Cost/benefit: health and safety standards

 The Farmer’s Dog is a completely different kind of food than kibble.
 In fact, only one actually meets the standard of food!
-Most pet food, even so-called “premium” kibble is made to “feed” standards, which means it can be made with things that would be unfit and illegal to sell for human consumption (including so-called 4D meats—diseased, disabled, dying, and dead animals—as long as they are rendered at high heat into powdered “meals”).
+Most pet food, even so-called “premium” kibble is made to “feed” standards, which means it can be made with things that would be unfit and illegal to sell for human consumption (including so-called 4D meats—diseased, disabled, dying, and dead animals—as long as they are rendered at high heat into powdered “meals” or fats).

-Recipes from The Farmer’s Dog meet the legal standard of real food that anyone—people or animals—can safely eat, because they’re made with human-grade ingredients cooked at a USDA-inspected facility.
+Recipes from The Farmer’s Dog meet the legal standard of real food that anyone can safely eat, because they’re made with human-grade ingredients cooked at a USDA-inspected facility.
 Fresh, human-grade food is also lightly cooked to retain its powerful nutrients.
-Kibble, in contrast, is subject to multiple rounds of high-heat, high-pressure processing that strips food of nutrients and turns it into those dried pellets.
+Kibble, in contrast, is subject to multiple rounds of high-heat, high-pressure processing that severely damages the food’s nutrients and turns it into those dried pellets.